VanHelwig/router-log-ui-downloader/README.md

 Feel free to submit merge requests, issues, or feature requests.
 Your contributions are welcome!

+---

 ### Summary of Updates:
-1. **Router Log Transfer Script**: Described what the transfer script does and how it moves the logs to a specified location.
-2. **Shell Script**: Added instructions on how to run the Python and Bash scripts together using a workflow shell script.
-3. **Script Explanations**: Provided detailed descriptions of each script and how they work together.
+1. **Environment Variable**: Instructions added to securely set the `ROUTER_PASSWORD` as an environment variable.
+2. **Passwordless Sudo**: Steps added to configure passwordless sudo for running the log transfer script.
+3. **Updated Script Descriptions**: Modified descriptions to reflect changes in the workflow and how password management is handled.

-Let me know if you need any further adjustments!
+Let me know if this looks good or if you'd like any further modifications!